ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 ### Key features and differences of Pulumi:

-- Since we are using an existing language, we can use techniques in that language or ecosystem of the language we are using for abstraction, code reuse defining modules.
+- Since we are using an existing language, we can use techniques in that language or ecosystem of the language for abstraction, code reuse, and defining modules.
-- No need to learn a new custom language defined by IAC framework.
-For example, if you want to use Terraform, you need to learn new domain-specific-language (DSL) defined by HashiCorp.
+- No need to learn a new custom language defined by an IaC framework.
+For example, if you want to use (https://www.terraform.io/)[Terraform], you need to learn new domain-specific-language (DSL) defined by HashiCorp.
 - Pulumi figures out dependencies and manages concurrency.
-For example, when id of a resource is used in another resource, Pulumi automatically waits for the creation of the first resource to acquire values required by the other resource and then attempt to create the other resource.
+For example, when the ID of a resource is used in another resource, Pulumi automatically waits for the creation of the first resource to acquire values required by the other resource and then attempt to create the other resource.
-- Most cloud providers have their definition of IAC, which is usually in the form of JSON or YAML files which is usually big bloated files which are hard to read and is difficult to reason about your code.
-However, Pulumi's code is in your preferred language, which is much more readable than the native option.
+- Most cloud providers have their definition of IaC.
+This can be in the form of JSON or YAML files which can often result in big bloated files that are hard to read and difficult to reason about your code.
+However, Pulumi's code is in your preferred language, which is much more familiar and therefore readable than the native option.

 Pulumi is actually a command-line tool (CLI) and some libraries in different languages supported by Pulumi.
 Pulumi also has a paid subscription-based platform which provides additional services.
 For example, features like continuous integration and continuous deployment, CrossGuard Policy as code, Security and additional support.

-However, you can still use CLI tool which is free  and successfully set up your infrastructure as code using you
+However, you can still use CLI tool which is free  and successfully set up your infrastructure as code using you ???????? <-- Missing?

 ## Hello world of IaC with Pulumi